UST Growling Tigers basketball: History

 The Growling Tigers were originally known as the "Glowing Goldies," with the name derived from UST's school colors of gold and white.
 Their colors were in turn inspired by the flag of the then defunct Papal States since their pontifical status was obtained in 1902.

 Early years

 The history of UST's basketball program dates back to 1920 when they joined the Liga Catolica, an interscholastic sports league of Manila-based Catholic schools that was founded by San Beda, La Salle, Ateneo, Letran, and San Vicente de Paul College.

-The Glowing Goldies co-founded the NCAA in 1924 and won their first and only championship in 1930.
-They were coached by Chito Calvo who also served as the school's director of physical education.
-The team improved from being cellar dwellers in 1928 to finishing second in the standings behind University of the Philippines in 1929.
+The Glowing Goldies co-founded the NCAA in 1924, and under the guidance of Chito Calvo, they won their first and only championship in 1930.
+UST went undefeated in all of the 27 games that they played.
+It was the same year that the Big Three side tournament was formed.
+They defeated both the teams of National University and the University of the Philippines to capture the inaugural crown.
+They won against Ateneo in the NCAA championship game that went into overtime.
+At the end of regulation, the organizers were getting ready to announce the boys from Intramuros as the winners, but after rechecking the scores, it was discovered that it was actually tied at 47–all.
+In the end, UST prevailed, at 55–51.